MY NEW WEBSITE HOSTING PLATFORM WITH SITEGROUND

 GoDaddy Gone Bye Bye

-When I had my website setup with Jim Daniels and his Daughter Sarah, all of the hosting was done as a companion site on his master GoDaddy server hosting platform.
-I had no problem with this as I found out immediately that I could access my site quickly as an individual entity apart from any connection with his or any other site on the server.
+When I had my website created and setup with Jim Daniels and his Daughter Sarah, all of my hosting was done as a companion site on his master GoDaddy server platform.
+I had no problem with this procedure as I found out right off the bat that I could access my site quickly as an individual entity apart from any connection with his or any other site on the server.

-As stated in earlier blogs, by doing it this way he has been able to create, add to, monitor, and help me resolve issues that I encountered as I started and built my blogging scape.
-I pay a reasonable monthly fee for this service and I have been happy with the benefits thereof.
+As stated in earlier blogs, by doing it this way he has been able to create, add to, monitor, and help me resolve issues that I have encountered as I faced startup issues and built my blogging landscape.
+I pay a reasonable monthly fee for this service and I have been happy with the benefits received thereof.

-Recently he needed to upgrade his main GoDaddy server to a higher performance level, both for his websites, and those of all his piggybacked website clientele such as myself.
-Needless to say the procedure didn’t go well at all.
-GoDaddy was botching the whole thing.
-The hosting platform was tying up his, mine, and others efforts to post new blogs while waiting for a completed product that never did finalize properly as far as I know.
+Recently, he needed to upgrade his main GoDaddy server to a higher performance level, both for his websites, and those of all his piggybacked website clientele such as myself.
+Needless to say, that procedural change didn’t go well at all.
+GoDaddy was constantly botching the whole thing and tying up his, mine, and everyone else’s efforts to post new blogs while waiting for a completed product that never did finalize properly as far as I know.

-When he notified me that he was having trouble with his GoDaddy transfer, he asked me if I had a preference for another hosting entity.
+When he notified me that he was having trouble with his GoDaddy transfer machinations, he asked me if I had a preference for another hosting entity.
 I responded by stating that a number of other bloggers that I follow recommended BlueHost as a web hosting entity.
-His response was not what I was expecting.
+His response to my suggestion was not what I was expecting.

 He replied by stating that he could not do BlueHost for the main reason that it was showing horrible reviews on a web hosting review site called TrustPilot.
-He sent me the link to the site and I was surprised to see the rankings for heavily recommended hosting platform to show many, many dissatisfied users.
+He sent me the link to the site and I was surprised to see that the commentaries for that heavily recommended hosting platform evidenced a substantial number of dissatisfied users.

 Of course, that got me to thinking.
 The bloggers that were advising their followers to sign up with BlueHost were doing so through their affiliate link to the site.
 That means the blogger was receiving a recurring commission from BlueHost every time a newbie used their link to sign up with the web hoster.
-My homework was not complete when I asked Jim to sign me up with them.
+I then realized I had not completed my homework when I asked Jim to sign me up with them.

-He said he would transfer me to BlueHost if I really wanted to go that route, but that he would not be able to service my account any longer.
+However, he said he would transfer me to BlueHost if I really wanted to go that route, but that he would not be able to service my account any longer.
 Horrors!
 Abort, abort, abort, I told myself, and dropped the idea.

 SiteGround In My Sites?